Vince Lee (explorer): Andean explorers

-Lee's explorer methodology
+Methodology

 The Lees traveled lightly carrying only backpacks, and thus were able to explore extensive areas of the Peruvian Andes inaccessible to pack animals and heavily laden exploration groups.
 His 'lean-burn' approach, as Hugh Thomson calls it, both impressed and appalled his fellow Andean explorers.
 Back home he turned his sketches into the detailed architectural drawings published in his book.
 Lee's expeditions located, explored and mapped every known archaeological site in Vilcabamba and others they discovered themselves.
 John Hemming, a former director and secretary of the Royal Geographical Society, author of The Conquest of the Incas, who also wrote the foreword to Lee's book, pronounced that Lee's expeditions left "... no doubt whatsoever that Espíritu Pampa was the location of the final Inca capital...".

 Lee's work has been recognized by Dr. John Howland Rowe, professor of archaeology at U. C. Berkeley.
 Following a chance meeting in 1984, Rowe found sufficient merit in Lee's Vilcabamba work that he nominated him for membership in the Institute of Andean Studies, and became Lee's informal mentor until his death in 2004.
 During his tenure with the institute, Lee has given papers at 24 annual meetings and published peer-reviewed papers in Ñawpa Pacha, the institute's journal.
 Lee's published work has been referred to by active Andean scholars of the recent decades.
 Kim MacQuarrie, author of The Last Days of the Incas, devotes much of his final chapter and epilog to Vince and Nancy Lee's place in the story of Vilcabamba.
 More recently, Lee wrote Chapter 7.3: "Vilcabamba: Last Stronghold of the Inca" in the newly released Oxford University Press, Handbook of the Incas.

 Southwest archaeologist

 The Lees retired in 1998 to the Four Corners country of southwest Colorado.
-Surrounded by centuries-old Ancient Pueblo archaeological sites of the Colorado Plateau, Lee became intrigued by nearby Chaco Canyon's ‘Great Houses', and compiled a treatise on the subject: A New Box for Chaco.
+Surrounded by centuries-old Ancient Pueblo archaeological sites of the Colorado Plateau, Lee became intrigued by nearby Chaco Canyon's 'Great Houses', and compiled a treatise on the subject: A New Box for Chaco.
 Drawing on his knowledge of both societies, he makes an intriguing case for possible equivalents between the 'Chaco Phenomenon' and the Inca Empire.

-In 2007, Nancy had an accident with her horse that required prolonged rehabilitation.
-Although that precluded any more roughing it in the Andes, on her recovery they traveled widely in Europe, the Eastern Mediterranean and in North Africa.
-Those were exciting and revelatory tours for Lee, who until then had ignored the Old World and concentrated his efforts on New World archaeology.
-Long fascinated by the massive stone structures of Peru and Easter Island, Lee became intrigued by ancient Old World societies, with their massive buildings and monuments, such as those of Rome, Egypt, Greece, and Crete.
-The trip inspired him to embark on a whole new field of study — megalithic building technology utilizing massive stone blocks.